synchro--/University/thesis/Torch7-myExamples/train-a-digit-classifier/README.md

 > th train-on-mnist.lua

 Running with visualization:
-First of all open a terminal tab and do :
+Firs, open a terminal tab and do :
 > luajit -l gfx.go

 this will launch gfx.js server for the image rendering (needed)